BIM October 09, 2025

 usbim.clash landing page

-usBIM.clash is an element of ACCA Software’s collaboration platform that offers clash detection BIM features for IFC models and can work with a set of rules to configure the necessary level of precision.
+usBIM.clash is an element of ACCA Software’s collaboration platform that offers clash detection BIM features for IFC (Industry Foundation Classes) models and works with a set of rules to configure the necessary level of precision.
 There is also a free trial and many more features in the works.

 usBIM itself is a sophisticated BIM solution with plenty of different modules and elements, such as Compare, Cost Estimate, Meet, GIS, Reality, Facility, Media, Chat, and more.
-Most of these modules can be purchased separately, and some of them even offer a choice between the online (web) version and the standalone (desktop) version, providing impressive versatility to the end user.
+Most of these modules are available for purchase separately, and some of them even offer a choice between the online (web) version and the standalone (desktop) version, providing impressive versatility to the end user.

 Key features: